Geo-Gecko/fieldy_forecast_ml_code_steps/README.md

 # fieldy_forecast_ml_code_steps
-Files with prefixes 1-8 represent the pre processing files Files with prefixes a-c represent the post processing files Files without prefixes refer to the models
+/n Files with prefixes 1-8 represent the pre processing files.
+Should be implemented in the order 1-8.
+ Files with prefixes a-c represent the post processing files .
+Should be implemented in the order a-c.
+Files without prefixes refer to the models with the parameters in them specific for identifying a particular crop.